 Pneumococcus is a germ (bacterium) which can cause pneumonia, meningitis and some other infections.
 Pneumococcal infections can affect anybody, but they are particularly common in young children.
 Some pneumococcal infections are more serious than others.

 Immunisation against pneumococcus is part of the routine childhood immunisation programme in the UK.
-The routine schedule consists of three injections which are normally given at age 2 months, 4 months and between the ages of 12 and 13 months.
+For babies born after 1 January 2020, the routine schedule consists of two injections; the first at age 12 weeks and the second at one year.
+Babies born before 31 December 2019 will continue on a three-dose schedule given at age 2 months, 4 months and between the ages of 12 and 13 months.

 There are two types of vaccine available to protect against pneumococcal infection, but only one of these works well in young children.
 It is called pneumococcal conjugate vaccine (PCV).
 The brand name of the vaccine usually used for childhood immunisation is Prevenar 13®.
 An alternative brand, Synflorix®, may be used instead.